-In this article, the importance of a gaod design of the Superheater of a Recovery Boiler is discussed.
-It will be essential to go into deeper aspect of Superheater design in order to increase the availability of the unit.
-From time to time, as the mill working conditions changes with respect to the furnish of pulping raw materials a fresh approach will have to be made for solving the problems in the Chemical Recovery Plant.
+In this article, the importance of a good design of the Superheater of a Recovery boiler is discussed.
+It will be essential to go into deeper aspects of Superheater design in order to increase the availability of the unit.
+From time to time, as the mill working conditions change with respect to the furnish of pulping raw materials, a fresh approach will have to be made for solving the problems in the Chemical Recovery Plant.